Xenomer/udimas/README.md

  - UDINet: A plugin that allows UDIMAS instances to find others on a local network and remote command calling (a homemade telnet)
  - Discorder: Allows for simple messages to be send into [Discord](https://discordapp.com/) Webhooks. ([Discord Webhooks](https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhooks))
  - Documenter: Allows you to "document" (write signatures for classes and everything within) .NET namespaces.
-You can even document EVERYTHING inside .NET.
+You can document EVERYTHING inside .NET.